srcabral/srcabral/README.md

 😏 I'm 29 years old, I'm from Goiânia - Góias - Brazil;

-🎓 I have a degree in Computer Science from UFG (Federal University of Goiás) and I am studying Database Administration at Senac-Goiás;
+🎓 I have a degree in Computer Science from UFG (Federal University of Goiás) and I studied Database Administration at Senac-Goiás;

 📚 I am currently learning about **Android development** as I want to start my professional career in this area.